hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 - The default is `FULL` when connecting to a private network by not using the [`--network`](#network) option and specifying the [`--genesis-file`](#genesis-file) option.
 - The default is `SNAP` when using the [`--network`](#network) option with named networks, except for the `dev` development network. `SNAP` is also the default if running Besu on the default network (Ethereum Mainnet) by specifying neither [network](#network) nor [genesis file](#genesis-file).

-:::note Sync nodes for BFT

-If you're running a node on a [QBFT](../../../private-networks/how-to/configure/consensus/qbft.md) or [IBFT 2.0](../../../private-networks/how-to/configure/consensus/ibft.md) network, your node must use fast sync or full sync.

-:::

-:::tip
+:::note Notes

 - We recommend using snap sync over fast sync because snap sync can be faster by several days.
-- It might become impossible to sync Ethereum Mainnet using fast sync in the future, as clients drop support for fast sync.
-We recommend you update Besu to a version that supports newer sync methods.
+- It might become impossible to sync Mainnet using fast sync in the future, as clients drop support for fast sync.
+  We recommend updating Besu to a version that supports other sync methods.
-- When synchronizing in a mode other than `FULL`, most historical world state data is unavailable.
+- When using a mode other than `FULL`, most historical world state data is unavailable.
   Any methods attempting to access unavailable world state data return `null`.

+:::

+:::warning Early access feature

+`--Xsnapsync-bft-enabled` is an early access feature available in Besu version 24.7.1 and later.
+It is not stable, so use this option with caution.

+Use `--Xsnapsync-bft-enabled` with `--sync-mode=SNAP` to enable snap sync in QBFT and IBFT 2.0 private networks.

 :::